 Tip 1: Know what you’re looking for

-Though it can be tempting to just wait and see ‘what the best deals are’, it’s always best to have a plan for what console, games, or accessories you’re after.
-If you want to make the most of the offers, perhaps find a high, medium and low price option for what you’re looking to buy and then weigh up which is the best value for money when the deals arrive.
+Though it can be tempting to just wait and see ‘what the best deals are’, it’s always better to have a plan for whatever console, games, or accessories you’re after.
+If you want to make the most of the offers, perhaps find a high, medium and low price option for what you’re hoping to buy and then weigh up which is the best value for money when the deals arrive.

 Tip 2: Know which deals are actually deals

 At this stage, with Black Friday so close, it can be hard to get a true reading on the real value of a product.
 Certain retailers will take products back up to an RRP which they haven’t been sold at for months, just to emphasise their discounts when the deals do arrive.
 However, knowing the general cost of a product is a vital tool in determining how good a deal really is.
 You want to ensure you’re getting a good deal after all.

 Tip 3: Know everything you need to get